ahmedriaz12/Olist-Data-Engineering-Project/README.md

 But there you have it!
 This is a pretty simple pipeline, and shows how powerful Airflow can be in its ability to schedule various jobs using a variety of technologies like python and Spark.
 This only scratches the surface of what's capable with Airflow.

 The next step in this process is incorporating AWS EMR into the pipeline to run the Spark job on a cluster instead of locally on my machine.
-Stay tuned for updates
+Stay tuned for updates!